FirestormViewer/phoenix-firestorm/doc/vulkan/reverse-engineering/README.md

 with portable references and correcting publication-context wording.
 Subsequent baseline updates must be explicit and reviewed; do not silently rewrite the historical observations to describe newer code.

+## Subsequent UI investigation

+The [native UI coverage ledger](native-ui-coverage.md) tracks the separate 2026-09-10 investigation on branch native-vulkan-ui, based on implementation checkpoint 90af5a7 and source revision 3abd661f.
+Its local contracts and open dependencies do not amend the approved historical report or establish exhaustive coverage, native implementation, runtime validation or measured parity.